chef/chef-web-docs/chef_master/source/config_rb_solo.rst

    The path to a file that contains JSON data.

 ``lockfile``
-   The location of the chef-client lock file.
+   The location of the Chef Infra Client lock file.
 This value is typically platform-dependent, so should be a location defined by ``file_cache_path``.
 The default location of a lock file should not on an NF mount.
 Default value: a location defined by ``file_cache_path``.

 ``log_level``
    The level of logging to be stored in a log file.
 Possible levels: ``:auto`` (default), ``debug``, ``info``, ``warn``, ``error``, or ``fatal``.